NEU-DSG/eXist-config/README.md

 * Should say eXist is stopped.
 Don't bring it up yet.

 `sudo chkconfig --add existdb`
 * Add the eXist service to chkconfig for runlevel management.
+This allows eXist to shut down and start up with the server.

 `chkconfig --list existdb`
 * Should show: "exist            0:off    1:off    2:on    3:on    4:on    5:on    6:off"